U.S. flag

 Fiscal Service must:

-• Assign and maintain V account numbers and provide agency information to the FRB so that the FRB may establish accounts; and
+• Assign and maintain V account numbers and provide agency information to the FRB so that the FRB may establish accounts,

-The TCMM Operations Team contacts the agency for the amount to be collateralized.
+After Fiscal Service approval, the TCMM Operations Team will instruct the federal entity on how to complete the TCMM Agency Authorization Form, assigns the federal entity a new V account number and will obtain the amount to be collateralized (ATBC) requirement for the new account.
 The TCMM Operations Team also requests the completed FS Form 5902 and FS Form 5903 from the depositary (see Treasury Collateral Management and Monitoring website), if needed.
-After the completed forms are received, the TCMM Operations Team contacts the FRB New York’s NBES Central Business Application Function (CBAF) to input the V account number into NBES.
-The agency can verify in TCMM system that collateral has been pledged.
+After receiving confirmation that the account set up has been completed, the federal entity can verify in the TCMM system that collateral has pledged.

 Section 4035—Financial Institution Agreement